pronguyen03/blog/README.md

     - **title** is the title of your post.
     - **description** is the short description of your post.
     - **published** is true or false, determine whether to publish your post or not.
-    - **keywords** are phrases that discribe what your blog is about, separated by comma.
+    - **keywords** are phrases that discribe what are your post about, separated by comma.
 For example: "angular, frontend programming, javascript programming"
-    - **image** is the image that is displayed when you share your post on social networks.
+    - **image** is the image that is displayed in the preview section when you share your post on social networks.
     - **categories** are categories that you post belong, seperated by comma.
-Each category is a category key in each category item defined in [`ngx-scully-blog/configuration/advanced/categories.ts`](./configuration/advanced/categories.ts)
+Each category is a category key in each category item defined in [`ngx-scully-blog/configuration/advanced/categories.ts`](./configuration/advanced/categories.ts).
+Uncategorized is the category created by default.
     - **date** is the publish date of your post, in YYYY-MM-DD format, for example, 2020-09-20.
 - Next, lets write your post content.
 Add the content below to your markdown file.
     ```